BloomTech-Labs/labs-team-home/frontend/src/Content/ActivityTimeline/README.md

 ### 2. Database CRUD Operations

-Considering these are events, we would not need to use all crud operations as events can only happen, they can not be erased.
+Considering these are events, we would not need to use all crud operations as events can only happen, they can not be erased or edited.
 Consequently, we would only need:

 #### Create: